JoshGrant5/symposium/README.md

 ### Contributors: [Aleksandar Dmitrovic](https://github.com/AleksandarDmitrovic), [Eric Mcgrandle](https://github.com/ericmcgrandle), [Josh Grant](https://github.com/JoshGrant5)

 ## About This Project
-Symposium is the connection platform for people to discuss topics covered in the podcasts they love.
-Users can create discussion rooms where they can specify the conversation they want to have about a particular podcast episode and for how long the room will be open.
-Other users can view available conversations and join them.
+Symposium is the connection platform for like-minded people to discuss topics covered in the podcasts they love.
+Users can create discussion rooms where they can interact with others and have conversations about a particular podcast episode.
+Other users can view all of the open conversation rooms and join them.

 This app was built for the Final Project of the Lighthouse Labs Web Development Bootcamp.
+It was an extremely fulfilling experience, and an absolute treat working alongside the awesome teammates listed above.

-Here is the app live: https://the-symposium.herokuapp.com/
+To view the app live on Heroku, please visit https://the-symposium.herokuapp.com/

+## Stack

+### Front-End
+- React
+- Material UI
+- SCSS

+### Back-End
+- Node.js
+- Express
+- Socket.IO
+- PostgreSQL

 ## Final Product